NoelSabia/Cub3D/README.md

 cmake -B build # build here refers to the outputfolder. cmake --build build -j4 # or do make -C build -j4
 ```

-# Raycasting steps (simplified):
-1. Get the exact position of the player inside of the tille he is standing
-2. Get the rest of the lenght until collision with a wall
-3. Repeat until the FOV was covert